TRaSH-Guides/Guides/docs/Sonarr/sonarr-setup-quality-profiles.md

 ## TRaSH Quality Profiles

-The following Quality Profiles can be combined into a single Quality Profile if you, for example, want to be able to upgrade from 1080p to 4K/2160p when and if it becomes available _AFTER_ the 1080p release is made.
+!!! tip "The following Quality Profiles can be combined into a single Quality Profile if you, for example, want to be able to upgrade from 1080p to 4K/2160p when and if it becomes available _AFTER_ the 1080p release is made."

 ### WEB-1080p